irkenjs/bs2-programmer/README.md

 #note
 * Currently only identifies BS2, not 2e, 2sx, etc.
-* Supports unix environments only right now, based on a fork of node-serialport for break support
 * You need [newer drivers](http://www.ftdichip.com/Drivers/VCP.htm)

 #install
 ---
 Install [node.js](http://nodejs.org/).
 Then cd to this directory and install dependencies **from source**:
 ```
-npm install --build-from-source
+npm install
 ```

 #examples
 ---
-To upload the debug "Hi" example do your device, from the main directory:
+To upload the debug "Hi" example to your device, from the main directory:
 ```
 node examples/hi.js yourttyporthere
 ```